-Days Sales Outstanding, or DSO, represents the number of days it takes a

-    business to convert a sale into cash from the day the revenue is earned.
-Typical

-    businesses will have a DSO of 30 from the traditional billing notion of n/30,

-    which means collections on invoices that occur on average in 30 days.
-Health

-    care businesses can have an average of 45-60 days sales outstanding if they work

-    with a payer to collect patient revenue.
+Days Sales Outstanding, or DSO, represents the number of days it takes a business to convert a sale into cash from the day the revenue is earned.
+Typically, businesses will have a DSO of 30 from the traditional billing notion of n/30, which means collections on invoices that occur on average in 30 days.
+Generally, health care businesses have an average of 45-60 days sales outstanding if they work with a payer to collect patient revenue.

 Here are four key steps to getting your arms around Days Sales Outstanding:

 - Know where your current Days Sales Outstanding sits today and create a plan to lower that number within 90 days.

 - Take a strong look at your operations from intake to claims submission.
 Make a list of the gaps found and rank them in order of importance.

 - Create a task force of thought leaders and review your current policies, procedures, and workflows.
 Changing will require additional education and training.